gammapy/gammapy/docs/dataformats/observation_lists.rst

 TEL_LIST          string with a [CSV]_ list of telescope IDs participating in the observation  yes?
 QUALITY           data quality; recommended: "spectral" or "detection"                         no
 ================  ===========================================================================  =========

+Longitude angles such as right ascension, Galactic longitude, or azimuth should be wrapped at **360 deg**, in other words, they should be defined in the ``[0, 360) deg`` interval.

 Extra user-defined columns are allowed; Gammapy will ignore them.